Thierry-Dumont/Odes-NG/Rock4-NG/test/README.md

 --

 * add #define ROCK4_OMP in your main.cc if you want the code to run in parallel with openmp.
-You also need to parallelize your RHS (see FKPPOMP.h), and to define the number of threads you want to use by something like
+In this case you also need to parallelize your RHS (see FKPPOMP.hpp), and to define the number of threads you want to use by typing something like

   export OMP_NUM_THREADS= _number of threads_ .